Solving the Portfolio Paradox: WisdomTree’s Efficient Core Funds

 WisdomTree developed a potential solution to this mystery in 2018 with the launch of the WisdomTree U.S. Efficient Core Fund (NTSX), offering a way to participate in equity bull markets with the potential to reduce drawdowns during sharp, sudden reversals.

 The WisdomTree U.S. Efficient Core Fund gains equity exposure by investing 90% of assets in the 500 largest U.S. stocks by market capitalization, with the remaining 10% cash used to collateralize 60% notional exposure to laddered U.S. Treasury futures.
+This means that investors can receive more fixed income exposure than the would normally receive if they invested in U.S. Treasury Bonds directly.

 The result is a capital efficient strategy, where investors can achieve the potential drawdown protection offered by fixed income without dollar-for-dollar exposure or sacrificing equity allocations.